YiLimath/YiLimath.github.io/_posts/2024-08-27-blog-post-1-Birational-PartialModification.md

 In this note we will first prove some existence theorem about the Canonical modification and terminal modification, Q-factorialization.
 The second part of this note will summarize the applications of these partial modifications.

-Let us first briefly sketch the idea on how to prove the canonical modification always exist for quasi-projective complex varieties.
-The main
+Let us briefly sketch the idea on how to prove the canonical modification always exist for a quasi-projective complex variety X. The idea is simple, we first take a resolution on the variety X. Note that for a birational morphism any divisor is relative big.
+Thus the BCHM condition holds.
+We can then find the relative canonical model over X, which will be the canonical modification we want.

+Let us now briefly sketch on the idea how to generalize the theorem into the Moishezon category (see also []).
+The idea is to apply the algebraic envelop.

 ---
 ---
+## Note-3 Semi log modificaiton